drekka/Alchemic/imports.md

 ```

 {{layout.objc}}
-Yes ... *it's that simple to use!*
+*But before we continue, a political statement from our sponsors ...*

 {{layout.objc}}
 *__Why are we using macros ?
 Macros are 'Evil' !__*

 {{layout.objc}}
-I've read comments like this online and I disagree with the idea.
-Macros are just another tool, they can be helpful or abused like anything else.
-Alchemic takes advantage of macros to dramatically reduce the amount of code you have to add.
-Here's what the above registration would look like without macros:
+I've come across this sentiment in the past and I disagree with it.
+Macros are just another tool we can choose to use, and they can be helpful or abused like anything else.
+In Alchemic's case, it uses preprocessor macros to dramatically reduce the amount of code you have to type.

+{{layout.objc}}
+For example Here's what the above registration would look like without using the `AcRegister` macro:

 ```objc
 @implementation MyClass